-Unlike other inguinal hernias containing bowel that may cause ileus, an AH usually appears without signs of obstruction, and inflammation markers usually stay within a normal range; in this case, however, inflammation markers were elevated.
-(9)

-The differential diagnosis may include strangulated hernia, Richter's hernia, orchitis, rectocele, inguinal lymphadenitis, epididymitis, and hemorrhagic testicular tumor.
-(9)
+Unlike other bowel-containing inguinal hernias that may cause ileus, AHs usually present without signs of obstruction, and inflammation markers usually remain within the normal range (9).
+In this case, however, inflammation markers were elevated.
+The differential diagnosis for AH may include strangulated hernia, Richter’s hernia, orchitis, rectocele, inguinal lymphadenitis, epididymitis, and hemorrhagic testicular tumor (9).

-The role of CT in diagnosing AH is not well described in the literature.
-Vermillion et al(10) and Ashe et al(11) previously reported cases in which preoperative CT successfully identified AH.
+The role of CT in AH diagnosis is not well described in the literature.
+Vermillion et al. (10) and Ashe et al. (11) previously reported cases in which preoperative CT successfully identified AH.

-The number of AH with appendicitis correctly diagnosed preoperatively by CT appears to have been increasing recently (12,13); however, almost all of the successful preoperative diagnoses of AHs are made on scans performed to rule out other more serious pathologies such as bowel obstruction or strangulation.
-(12)
+The number of AHs with appendicitis that were correctly and preoperatively diagnosed by CT appears to be increasing (12,13); however, almost all successful preoperative diagnoses of AHs are made based on scans performed to rule out other more serious pathologies, such as bowel obstruction or strangulation (12).

-Our case along with previously reported cases in which the CT scan accurately diagnosed AH preoperatively demonstrates that CT scan plays an important role in revealing an unsuspected diagnosis.
-Although AH is a very rare condition, radiologists should be aware of this unusual location of the appendix.
-Radiologists should also be familiar with the subtypes of AH, as the subsequent type of AH determines the surgical management.
+Our case and previously reported cases in which AH was accurately and preoperatively diagnosed by CT scan demonstrate that CT scans play an important role in revealing an unsuspected diagnosis.
+Although AH is an extremely rare condition, radiologists should be aware of this unusual location of the appendix and should be familiar with the subtypes of AH, as these subtypes determine surgical management.

-Any inguinal hernia which contains bowel is easily detectable with axial CT; however, sagittal and coronal reconstructions may aid in diagnosing and classifying AH.
-(12,13).
+Any inguinal hernia that contains the bowel is easily detected with axial CT; however, sagittal and coronal reconstructions may aid the diagnosis and classification of AH (12,13).

-A blind-ending tubular structure trapped in a sac of inguinal hernia is considered a pathognomonic CT sign for AH.
+A blind-ending tubular structure trapped in an inguinal hernia sac is considered a pathognomonic CT sign of AH.
 Wall thickening, hyperemia, and peri-appendiceal fat stranding suggest an inflamed appendix regardless of the anatomical location of the appendix (1,7).
 Furthermore, the presence of fluid and extraluminal gas suggests perforation.

 Conclusion

-AH is a rare condition, complicated AH with an inflamed appendix is even more rare and difficult to diagnose clinically.
-Complicated appendicitis in AH is a surgical emergency; accurate diagnosis and rapid triage of patients for appropriate management will reduce the rate of complications.
-CT is a valuable diagnostic tool in the pre-operative work-up.
+AH is a rare condition, and complicated AH with an inflamed appendix is even rarer and more difficult to clinically diagnose.
+Complicated appendicitis in AH is a surgical emergency, and accurate diagnosis and rapid triage of patients for appropriate management reduce the rate of complications.
+CT is a valuable diagnostic tool in the pre-operative work-up for AH.

 Sengul I, Sengul D, Aribas D. An elective detection of an Amyand's hernia with an adhesive caecum to the sac: Report of a rare case.
 North American journal of medical sciences.
 2011 Aug;3(8):391.